foliovision/fv-wordpress-flowplayer/readme.txt

 * tools for fixing of slow loading videos (bad meta data location)
 * other bugfixes

+= 2.2.16 - 2014/07/07 =

+* Feature - better support for Amazon S3 protected URLs and cache plugins - you can force a set expiry time now to match your cache timeout
+* Pro (version 0.1.8) - support for secured CloudFront

 = 2.2.15 - 2014/07/03 =

 * Feature - added setting for default volume